 Two quite diverse avenues can be pursued to substantially improve our forecasting ability.
 First, using a combination of observations and models we can physically propagate what we observe at the Sun to the vicinity of the Earth.
 We will outline a broad array of observational signatures and spectrum of models that can help us accomplish this.
-Second, statistically extrapolating what we observe in the vicinity of the Earth (and near the Sun) forward in time to predict how B_z will change over the next 12-24 hours.
+Second, statistically extrapolating what we observe in the vicinity of the Earth (and near the Sun) forward in time we can predict how B_z will change over the next 12-24 hours.
 The first approach will lead to predictions that can be made days in advance of the observations but, as we will discuss, is fraught with uncertainty.
-The second approach, while limited to near-term predictions will likely provide more accurate forecasts; at least for the duration of this proposed effort.
-A priori, neither is obviously better than than other.
+The second approach, while limited to near-term predictions will likely provide more accurate forecasts at least initially.
 The combination of the two, we believe, will also be synergistic: The statistical modeling (or data mining) approach may unveil new relationships that indicate physical processes that have, thus far, been ignored by the physics-based models.
-Similarly, the physics-based models may can offer guidance as to which parameters to data-mine and correlate.
+Similarly, the physics-based models may offer guidance as to which parameters to data-mine and correlate.
 Our proposed investigation will create the necessary infrastructure to develop both paths, quantitatively estimating their accuracy and providing key confidence intervals.
 Additionally, by employing simple ensemble techniques, we can combine the various approaches yielding an optimized forecasting scheme that can incorporate new approaches as they are uncovered.